uz1pk/tech-notes/networking/VPNs.md

 	- We will discuss how later but VPNs hide that association of your public IP <> destination IP by introducing an intermediary (basically a proxy)
 - Bypassing regional IP bans, since IP address spaces are assigned to different regions.
 There might be government or ISP level blocking happening when attempting to connect to a blocked website.
 	- You can now access that destination via VPN (assuming the VPN server itself is not blocked)
+- Making it seem as if you are connecting too a private network server
+	- The VPN client on your machine will do some IP overrides, DNS entry manipulation, etc. But from the client's end it looks like `private-server.com` just works

 There are many more use cases but this is just to list a few.